abetusk/scratch/notes/Breakout-Model-Synthesis.md

 An additional local potential function $g_i(\cdot)$ can be used to weight domain values at different locations.

+Previous Algorithms
+---

 -- boundary conditions discussion

-Max Gumin's Wave Function Collapse (WFC) has been used to solve problems in this domain.
+Paul Merrell's work on Model Synthesis, and since popularized by Max Gumin's Wave Function Collapse (WFC), has been used to solve problems in this domain.
 Briefly, WFC works by repeatedly choosing a variable position with minimum entropy, assigning it a value and propagating constraints.
 The process is repeated until all variables are fixed or until a contradiction is encountered.

-We present a WFC algorithm with an additional feature that it be confined to a block, which will be justified later in the paper:
+We present a WFC algorithm with an additional feature that it be confined to a block, which will be discussed later:

 ```
 /* GUMIN-BLOCK-WAVE-FUNCTION-COLLAPSE */